Mass media in Jacksonville, Florida

-Jacksonville, Florida is served by local media, as well as regional and national media.
+Jacksonville, Florida, is served by local media, as well as regional and national media.
 As of 2024, Jacksonville is ranked as the 41st largest television media market in the United States, with 840,340 homes.
 Radio and television broadcasts are governed by the FCC.

 Print media

 The Florida Times-Union is the major daily newspaper in Jacksonville.
 Jacksonville.com is its official website.
-It is owned by GateHouse Media, which also publishes the Georgia Times-Union for southeast Georgia residents.
+It is owned by USA Today Co., which also publishes the Georgia Times-Union for southeast Georgia residents.
 Financial News & Daily Record is another daily paper focused on the business and legal communities.
 The Jacksonville Business Journal is a weekly American City Business Journals publication focused on business news.
 Folio Weekly is the city's largest alternative weekly.
 The Florida Star is the city's oldest African-American focused paper.
 Jacksonville Free Press is another weekly catering to the black community.
 Metro Jacksonville is an online publication.